The Skinny on Food Combining

 - Lemons combine well with animal protein (i.e. chicken, fish).

-- Fruit combines well with fermented food (i.e. young coconut pudding, kefir)
+- Fruit combines with fermented food (i.e. young coconuts, kefir)

 #2) Eat Animal Protein with Non-Starchy Vegetables